YingcaiDong/Practical-Company-Employee-data-API/README.md

 #spring.datasource.password=ThePassword
 ```
 If you are in this setting, then jump to **TL;DL**.
 Otherwise, please follow the **Applicaiton Properties** and the rest.
+> Note that **TL;DL** is only for user who don't want to modify the code.
+However, if you want to add more APIs or more features based on this project, please follow the second option (start from **Application Properties**) to change/add features and packge your own jar file.

 ---